Emily Lakdawalla • Feb 06, 2018

 Think carefully about your audience.
 Who are they, and what can you assume about what they already know about your topic?
 Is it an audience of your peers within your subspecialty?
 Is it space scientists more generally?
 Is it scientists and engineers?
 Is it a funding body?
 If it's the public, do they come to the room knowing a lot about space?
 Or is it a general audience?

 The wider an audience you are addressing, the more context you will need to provide to them.
-If you do not provide the people in your audience with information that they require in order to understand you, it is the same as telling them that you do not care if they understand you or not.
+If you do not provide the people in your audience with the information that they require in order to understand you, it is the same as telling them that you do not care if they understand you or not.

-For a scientific conference, I suggest targeting your talks at an audience that is familiar with the scientific process, but whose subspecialty is entirely different from yours.
+For a scientific conference, I suggest targeting your talks at an audience that is familiar with the scientific process but whose subspecialty is entirely different from yours.
 Are you an astronomer?
 Pitch your talk to a geologist.
 An experimenter?
 Pitch your talk to a theoretician.

 Identifying your audience allows you to identify what words are jargon and what are not.
 Words are wonderful things, and our subspecialties have a lot of vocabulary that is dense with information.
-But if a word is not familiar to your audience, it will obfuscate rather than clarify.
-Sometimes a jargon word is unavoidable; it may be the focus of your presentation.
+But if a word is not familiar to your audience, it will confuse rather than clarify.
+Sometimes, a jargon word is unavoidable; it may be the focus of your presentation.
 In that case, take care to define it more than once through the course of your presentation, and reinforce your teaching of the jargon word with context.

 (*TLA = Three Letter Acronym)